hazymorning/origami_weather/README.md

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/c394771a-fa35-4357-8963-24690aab7368" />

 You can get pretty creative with different combinations.
 For example, it's also possible to repurpose the card into an indoor climate one, as shown above.
+You can find this indoor climate example in the [Origami dashboard](https://github.com/hazymorning/origami).
 All the different settings are shown [here](#options).

 <br>